Vyral/aimee-freeman-recruiting/_posts/2019-04-26-this-is-why-i-continue-to-attend-real-estate-events-even-after-21-years.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: 4arSy3Bjo_M
+youtube_code: Ab8Qulti-yg
 ---

 {% include youtube.html %}

-As those of you who follow my social media accounts know by now, I’ve been posting a lot about the closing table event I attended between nine months and a year ago. **When I saw the level of experience people who were attending had, I told myself that I wanted to be a part of it at some point, too.&nbsp;**
+As those of you who follow my social media accounts know by now, I’ve been posting a lot about the closing table event I attended between nine months and a year ago. **When I saw the level of experience people who were attending had, I told myself that I wanted to be a part of it at some point, too. **

 After thinking about where my business started just five years ago and how fast it’s grown since then, I finally decided to jump off the ledge and go to the event.